-Select rooms in Mead Hall have security screens that have sealed tabs that help keep windows secure.
-Residents may be held financially responsible for damage to the screens and may be referred to the Student Code of Conduct process for the misuse of the security screens.
+Select rooms in Mead Hall have security screens which have sealed tabs that help keep windows secure.
+Residents may be held financially responsible for damage to the screens and judicial sanctions will be imposed for the misuse of the security screens.
 If a security screen tag is found to be broken, the residents of the room will be charged.